6 Best Homeowners Insurance Companies in Tennessee 2022

 - Allstate doesn’t offer flood insurance (although they will facilitate your FEMA claim).

 |NAIC Complaint Index||2.05|

 Farm Bureau: Best for Membership Benefits

-One of the things that makes Farm Bureau unique is that it is a membership organization and you must pay an annual membership fee of $30 to take advantage of the benefits.
+One thing that makes Farm Bureau unique is that it is a membership organization, and you must pay an annual membership fee of $30 to take advantage of the benefits.

 In addition to saving on homeowners insurance, members also receive discounts on an array of products and services using their free member app.